mlah/cogs160/README.txt

 which doesn't work.
 Using the File Manager application on the tablet reports the correct path to the microSD card.

-Simply use a microSD->SD card adapter to copy the .sqlite database file from the microSD card to your local machine.
+Simply use a microSD->SD card adapter to copy the gesture_math.sqlite database file from the microSD card to your local machine.
 On Mac OS X, this file does not show up in the Android File Transfer application window.